pzanna/Ziggy/README.md

 - [ziggy_test.py](../main/docs/ziggy_test.md): Script for testing and validating the model.
 - [ziggy_tokenize.py](../main/docs/ziggy_tokenize.md): Script for creating a custom tokenizer and vocabulary.
 - [words.py](../main/docs/words.md): Script for creating a word file for the custom tokenizer.

+### Example Code

+The `Web Example` includes a sample HTML and Javascript example showing how to load and inference the quantized Ziggy model.
+It consists of `index.html` which loads the label names from a csv file and provides the user interface.

+The user inputs a description of an animal and when the "Guess!" button is pressed, calls the `predictSentence(sentence)` function in the predictSentence.js file, passing the text from the input.
+The function interferences the model and return an array of probabilities, one for each label, which is displayed next to the label name.